oren/oren.github.io/articles/thinking-in-systems/README.md

 > We can't impose our will on a system.
 We can listen to what the system tells us, and discover how its properties and our values can work together to bring forth something much better than could ever be produced by our will alone.

 > The gross national product does not allow for the health of our children, the quality of their education or the joy of their play.
 It  does  not  include  the  beauty  of  our  poetry  or  the  strength  of  our  marriages,  the  intelligence  of  our  public  debate  or  the  integrity  of  our  public  offi  cials.
 It  measures  neither  our  wit  nor our courage, neither our wisdom nor our learning, neither our  compassion  nor  our  devotion  to  our  country,  it  measures  everything in short, except that which makes life worthwhile.

+## Other Resources
+**Envisioning a Sustainable World**

+Donella H. Meadows talked about the need for building a responsible vision before policies and implementation.
+She also indicates how to develop a vision.
+[30 min video](https://donellameadows.org/donella-meadows-legacy/envisioning-a-sustainable-world/) and in a [Text format](https://donellameadows.org/archives/envisioning-a-sustainable-world/).